WebReflection/coincident/README.md

   // only when a reference points at the server
   // (value: any) => boolean
   isServerProxy,
+  // a namespace with both FFIs (direct methods are window only)
+  ffi: {
+    assign, gather, query, evaluate,
+    window: { ... }, // replicates above
+    server: { ... }, // brings above to the server
+  }
 } = await coincident();

 // direct synchronous access to the main `server`